• Skip to primary navigation

 If you happen to be pulled over for a window tint-related traffic offense, the best way to avoid being issued a citation is to have a letter that clears you as medical exempt.

-The officer must be made aware that you are eligible for a medical exemption.
 It is almost always required that you have your medical exemption certificate with you in the vehicle at all times.
 Once pulled over you must provide the officer paperwork proving that:

 • Determines the need for medical attention (this can be a prescription or detailed letter from a medical professional)